I Am Sam: Soundtrack

-The Grammy Award–nominated soundtrack, in addition to a John Powell score, also has cover versions of songs by the Beatles.
+The Grammy Award–nominated soundtrack, consists of original music by John Powell and cover versions of songs by The Beatles.
 The album contents are made up entirely of cover versions of songs by The Beatles, although it was originally intended to consist of the group's original recordings.
 When producers were unable to obtain the rights to the original tracks, they commissioned artists such as the Black Crowes, Nick Cave, Stereophonics, Eddie Vedder, Sheryl Crow, Sarah McLachlan, Rufus Wainwright, the Wallflowers, Ben Harper, the Vines, and Ben Folds to record the versions released.
 Penn's brother, Michael Penn, is also featured on a duet with his wife Aimee Mann.

-As the movie had been shot and produced to the original Beatles music, the artists had to record their covers to the same musical timing (tempo) as that of the Beatles' original pieces.

 Reception

 Critical response

-On Rotten Tomatoes the film has an approval rating of 35% based on reviews from 145 critics, with an average rating of 4.77/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 35% based on reviews from 145 critics.
 The site's consensus reads: "Not only does the manipulative I Am Sam oversimplify a complex issue, it drowns it in treacle."
-On Metacritic, the film has a score of 28 of 100 based on 33 reviews, indicating "generally unfavorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A to F.
+On Metacritic, the film has a score of 28 of 100 based on 33 reviews, indicating "generally unfavorable" reviews.
+Audiences surveyed by CinemaScore gave the film a grade "A" on a scale of A to F.

-A. O. Scott of the New York Times wrote that "I Am Sam is not a bad movie, and its intentions are unimpeachable.
+A. O. Scott of The New York Times wrote that "I Am Sam is not a bad movie, and its intentions are unimpeachable.
 But its sentimentality is so relentless and its narrative so predictable that the life is very nearly squeezed out of it."
 Variety wrote: "Undone by its best intentions, I Am Sam is an especially insipid example of the Hollywood message movie".
-Roger Ebert of the Chicago Sun-Times wrote that "every device of the movie's art is designed to convince us Lucy must stay with Sam, but common sense makes it impossible to go the distance with the premise."
-Ebert also criticized the morality tale character of the movie, saying that "you can't have heroes and villains when the wrong side is making the best sense."
+Roger Ebert wrote that "The lesson 'I Am Sam' wants to teach us is, 'All you need is love.'
+This is not quite strictly true.
+Sam loves his daughter more than anyone else, and she loves him, but it will take more than love for him to see her through grade school and adolescence and out into the world.
+Since the movie does not believe this, it has a serious disagreement with most of the audience."
+Ebert also criticized the morality tale character of the movie, saying that "You can't have heroes and villains when the wrong side is making the best sense."

 Kevin Thomas of the Los Angeles Times reviewed it positively as a "most inviting and accessible film that turns upon a mental condition that most people would prefer not to think about."
 Mick LaSalle of the San Francisco Chronicle commended Sean Penn for his performance: "Penn's accuracy, his lack of condescension or sentiment, and his willingness to inhabit his character without any implicit commentary take what might have been the equivalent of an inflated TV movie and elevate it to the level of art."
-David Denby of The New Yorker, found Michelle Pfeiffer to be the standout: "Pfeiffer, enormously likable in the role, almost saves the movie."
+David Denby of The New Yorker found Michelle Pfeiffer to be the standout: "Pfeiffer, enormously likable in the role, almost saves the movie."